Attitude in coaching: what constitutes the inner attitude in coaching | Meet yourself in systemic coaching!

 After tricky sessions:

-• Which inner parts were active in me (savior, teacher, know-it-all, avoider)?
+• Which inner parts were active in me (rescuer, teacher, know-it-all, avoider)?

 • Which of them took action - and was it helpful?